Erica (plant)

 Erica is a genus of roughly 857 species of flowering plants in the family Ericaceae.
 The English common names heath and heather are shared by some closely related genera of similar appearance.
 The genus Calluna was formerly included in Erica; it differs in having even smaller scale-leaves (less than 2–3 millimetres long), and the flower corolla consisting of separate petals.
 Erica is sometimes referred to as "winter (or spring) heather" to distinguish it from Calluna "summer (or autumn) heather".

+European species

+Most European species are dwarf shrubs, growing tall.
+The largest are the tree heather (Erica arborea) and the broom heather (Erica scoparia), which can reach 6–10 m.

+African species

+The majority of the more than 750 African heather species occur in the Cape fynbos of South Africa growing alongside proteas and other shrubs.
+Most South African species have long, disc-shaped flowers.
+In the Afromontane zones of East Africa, heather species that grow to several meters tall, such as Erica arborea and Erica rossii grow.

 Description

 Most of the species of Erica are small shrubs from 20–150 cm high, though some are taller; the tallest are E. arborea (tree heath) and E. scoparia (besom heath), both of which can reach up to 7 m tall.
 All are evergreen, with minute, needle-like leaves 2–15 mm long.
 Flowers are sometimes axillary, and sometimes borne in terminal umbels or spikes, and are usually outward or downward facing.
 The seeds are very small, and in some species may survive in the soil for decades.